ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 For semi-deterministic fields, which is essentially computing, a system consists of nodes (computations) and edges (connections between nodes)

 The node's (computation) job is to inputs and produces outputs.
 We can then make a connection via an edge of the output of a node to other nodes.
+We can then wrap this bunch of nodes and edges to form another node.

-Then, we can build upwards recursively.
+So we can break down a node into its respective nodes and edges in a top down fashion.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.